 Went out upon Circumference —

 This speaks to the round shape of the earth, and then at the same time, its edges.
 She is describing her own probing of the larger existing universe and desire to understand more.
-The speaker is moving away from what is comfortable into a place which she will never touch for more than a moment.
+The speaker is moving away from what is comfortable into a place that she will never touch for more than a moment.